Miso Butternut Squash Soup Recipe

 Miso Butternut Squash Soup Veggiekins Blog

-More Vegan Soup Recipes
+More Soup Season Recipes

-If you make this Miso Butternut Squash Soup recipe, be sure to let me know what you think with a comment below!
+If you make this recipe, be sure to let me know what you think with a star rating and comment below!
+Follow me on Instagram for more delicious recipes!

-Miso Butternut Squash Soup (vegan, gluten free)
+Easy Miso Butternut Squash Soup Recipe

 Ingredients

-• 23 cups butternut squash (after roasting)
+• 2-3 cups butternut squash after roasting

 • 1/2 small white onion

-• 5 cloves garlic, minced
+• 5 cloves garlic minced

 • 2 sprigs of rosemary